LIEWPL/LIEWPL/README.md

 - 👀 I’m interested in Python, Linux and technologies around these...
 - 🌱 I’m currently learning Python, Django, ...
 - 💞️ I’m looking to collaborate on any project that I can help :)
-- 📫 How to reach me: telegram: @LearnImplementEnjoy,
+- 📫 How to reach me: email: mahdihaghverdiliewpl@gmail.com
-email: mahdihaghverdiliewpl@gmail.com

 <!---